matrix-org/synapse/docs/saml_mapping_providers.md

 to turn that into a displayname when creating a Matrix user for this individual.
 It may choose `John Smith`, or `Smith, John [Example.com]` or any number of variations.
-As each Synapse configuration may want something different, this is where SAML mapping providers come in.
+As each Synapse configuration may want something different, this is where SAML mapping providers come into play.

 ## Enabling Providers

-External mapping providers are provided to Synapse in the form of a external Python module.
+External mapping providers are provided to Synapse in the form of an external Python module.
 Retrieve this module from [PyPi](https://pypi.org) or elsewhere, then tell Synapse where to look for the handler class by changing the `saml2_config.user_mapping_provider` config option.